The Deal (Seinfeld): Reception

 "The Deal" was first broadcast on May 2, 1991 on NBC and received a Nielsen rating of 15.5 and an audience share of 25, indicating that 15.5 percent of American households watched the episode, and that 25 percent of all televisions in use at the time were tuned into it.
 With averagely 22.6 million homes watching the episode, the series was the eleventh most-watched show in the week it was broadcast, tied with NBC's The Golden Girls.
 David received a Primetime Emmy Award nomination for Outstanding Writing in a Comedy Series, but lost the award to Gary Dontzig and Steven Peterman, writers of the Murphy Brown episode "Jingle Hell, Jingle Hell, Jingle All the Way".

 Critics reacted positively to the episode.
-Eric Kohanik of The Hamilton Spectator called "The Deal" an "hilarious episode".
+Eric Kohanik of The Hamilton Spectator called "The Deal" a "hilarious episode".
 Entertainment Weekly critics Mike Flaherty and Mary Kaye Schilling commented "Jerry and Elaine's circuitous verbal dance pondering the relative worth of that [sex] versus this [the friendship] is sublime.
 The show's ability to be both explicit and vague will become a hallmark."